bpopescu-qutech/imsep/episodes/python-virtual-environmants.Rmd

 ::::::::::::::::::::::::::::::::::::::: objectives

+- Understand the problems Python virtual environments help solve
-- "Set up a Python virtual environment for our software project using `venv` and `pip`."
+- Set up a Python virtual environment for our software project using `venv` and `pip`.
-- "Run our software from the command line."
+- Managing external packages with `pip`
+- Exporting/Importing Virtual Environments
+- Running Python programs in a virtual environment

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "What are virtual environments in software development and why you should use them?"
+- What are virtual environments in software development and why you should use them?
-- "How can we manage Python virtual environments and external (third-party) libraries?"
+- How can we manage Python virtual environments and external (third-party) libraries?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction
-Python applications often use external libraries that don’t come as part of the standard Python distribution.
-This means that you will have to use a *package manager* tool to install them on your system.
-Applications will also sometimes need a specific version of an external library (e.g. because they were written to work with feature, class, or function that may have been updated in more recent versions), or a specific version of Python interpreter.
-This means that each Python application you work with may require a different setup and a set of dependencies so it is useful to be able to keep these configurations separate to avoid confusion between projects.
-The solution for this problem is to create a self-contained **virtual environment** per project, which contains a particular version of Python installation plus a number of additional external libraries.

-Virtual environments are not just a feature of Python - most modern programming languages use a similar mechanism to isolate libraries or dependencies for a specific project, making it easier to develop, run, test and share code with others.
-Some examples include Bundler for Ruby, Conan for C++, or Maven with classpath for Java.
-This can also be achieved with more generic package managers like Spack, which is used extensively in HPC settings to resolve complex dependencies.
-In this episode, we learn how to set up a virtual environment to develop our code and manage our external dependencies.
+Up to now in this course we have focused on version control and git.
+We have seen how these tools provide isolation, reproducibility, and control over changes at the *source code* level.

+However a running program is more than just its source code; the environment/OS where it runs, the version of the programming language used, as well as the external libraries it is using can also have a significant influence over its results.

+In this episode we will pivot away from version control, and start looking at these other "externalities" that influence program behaviour.
+The goal, as with version control is to provide tools that allow us to control how these "externalities" influence our running programs, and provide the same isolation, reproducibility, and control over changes that version control can provide over our source code.

+We will focus our discussion on Python and its tools ecosystem, as this is the language mostly used at QuTech and in the broader scientific community.

+In the context of Python, the widely used solution to managing all the externalities mention above is *Python virtual environments*.
+For the rest of this episode we will explore ways to use these virtual environments so we can manage our running program "externalities" pretty much the same way we manage its source code via version control and git.

 ## Python Virtual Environments